ukitazume/sysdigcloud-kubernetes/README.md

 ```
 * Master your Kubectl configs and contexts

 You might have multiple kubernetes clusters that you are managing.
 Each one has a context.
-Setting namespace in your context will save you from supplying --namespace flags.
+Setting namespace in your context will save you from supplying -n flags.

 ```
 $ k config get-clusters